chgustaf/ChopChop/README.md

     well as another appropriate Oauth scope.
 If you are working in your own developer org and are just working on some experiment/prototyping then just select "Full Access (full)".
     6. Ensure the Require Secret for Web Server Flow
+5. Put the username, password, security token, consumer key, consumer secret into the secrets .json file in your project.
+Also set the authentication_method to "JWT".
-5. Add the jks file to the resources folder in your java project.
+6. Add the jks file to the resources folder in your java project.
-6. Add three more parameters to your json in the secrets.json file; jks_file_name which is the name of the .jks file; jks_keyname which is the name of the key you created in salesforce and jks_password which is the password you specified before downloading the jks:
+7. Add three more parameters to your json in the secrets.json file; jks_file_name which is the name of the .jks file; jks_keyname which is the name of the key you created in salesforce and jks_password which is the password you specified before downloading the jks:
     ```json
     {